padawanphysicist/dotfiles/vim/vimrc.md

 set autoread       " Set to auto read when a file is changed from the outside

 au BufNewFile,BufRead *.jl,*.julia set filetype=julia
-filetype plugin on " Enable filetype plugin filetype indent on
 ```

 # Statusline